cytoscape/cytoscape-manual/docs/Programmatic_Access_to_Cytoscape_Features_Scripting.md

 <a id="exploring_cyrest_commands_and_functions"> </a>
 #### Exploring CyREST Commands and Functions

 Cytoscape makes a list of available Commands and Functions available via the **Help → Automation** submenus.
-The **CyREST API** submenu shows available Functions, and the **CyREST Command API** shows available Commands.
-The **Automation Examples** leads to a web portal containing the bulk of documentation, samples and tutorials for Cytsocape Automation in general.
+The **CyREST API** submenu shows available Functions, and **CyREST Command API** shows available Commands. **Automation Examples** leads to a web portal containing the bulk of documentation, samples and tutorials for Cytsocape Automation in general.

 ![automation_menu.png](_static/images/ProgrammaticAccess/automation_menu.png)